 Where do I start to make positive changes in my lifestyle?

 Get the support you need by consulting with your medical professionals and, potentially, a qualified health coach.
 With guidance, you can begin adjusting your diet to stabilize insulin and blood sugar.
 You can find the inspiration to begin increasing your activity level and reducing stress.
 And if you want an innovative, comprehensive way to strategically fight Prediabetes, sign up for the Solution Starter program.

 Where can I find support in fighting Prediabetes?

 You have plenty of options!
-Make sure you have a team of medical professionals you can trust, and consider getting one-on-one guidance from an experienced health coach.
-Reach out to caring family members and friends who can encourage you along the journey.
-If you are interested in joining the Solution Starter community online, we invite you to sign up for the Solution Starter program.
+Make sure you have a team of medical professionals you can trust.
+Think about getting one-on-one guidance from an experienced health coach.
+Reach out to caring family members and friends who can urge you along the journey.
+By joining the Solution Starter community online, we invite you to sign up for the Solution Starter program.

 Solution Starter: Where Better Health Begins

-When you participate in the Solution Starter Prediabetes Program, you’ll enjoy a unique, year-long program that’s educational, interactive, and even FUN!
+When you take part in the Solution Starter Prediabetes Program, you’ll enjoy a unique, year-long program that’s educational, interactive, and even FUN!
 Plus, it’s been scientifically proven to get results in the fight against Prediabetes.
-Designed by Certified Diabetes Educator Georgianne Holland, this comprehensive program includes a wide range of valuable tools:
+Designed by Certified Diabetes Educator Georgianne Holland, this comprehensive program includes a lot of valuable tools:

 Coach Georgianne Holland